leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 console.log(carPriceLookUpTable[car.make][car.model][getYearKey(car.year)]);
 ```

-Not exactly a one-liner, but the intention and logic are much more clear than the first.
+Not exactly a one-liner, but the intention and logic are much more apparent than the first.
 Let's take an in-depth look at how this works.

 The essence of this problem is classifying an object and applying the corresponding logic to it.
-So, in a look-up table, we use properties of the object as keys and indices.
-By doing this, the correct logic can be stored with its corresponding indices.
-During, run-time we find the appropriate logic through the object's properties.
+So, in the look-up table, we use the car's properties as keys and indices.
+By doing this, we can easily find the correct value on the look-up table, during run-time.

 Here's a simpler version of the above example: